-In the two months I didn’t write, the poison has got worse.
+In the two months I haven’t written, the poison has gotten worse.
 It grew thicker, coiling its bitterness around every part of my insides.
 It takes my breath away.
 It increases my pain.
 It whispers into my brain, “You are not worthy.
 You are not enough.
 You are unloveable and untouchable.
 No one could possible love you the way you are.
 You are simply waiting to die.
 Alone.
 You have no friends.
 Your family doesn’t even come to your house.
 Your husband would give anything to be with a touchable woman.
 You are not enough……”

 And I begin to believe the poison.